freecityhacks/fch-docs/Code_of_Conduct.md

-# **network Code of Conduct**
+# **Code of Conduct**
 Being a member of Free City Hacks gives you the opportunity to participate in a lot of innovative projects alongside other creative minds.
-As such, we have modelled this network Code of Conduct to reflect the qualities we advocate for.
+As such, we have modelled our Code of Conduct to reflect the qualities we advocate for.
 We hereby do encourage everyone interested in playing a role with us, either as a full-time member or as a volunteer, to embody these best practices:

 * Be respectful: We're all part of the same network, be friendly, welcoming, and generally nice.
 Every member of the Free City Hacks family is expected to be of most polite manner when interacting with others.
 Treat others how you want to be treated, be someone that other people want to be around.
 It’s all about “team effort”.